Applying for a License

 • Include the required fees and assessments with your License Application form.

-• Both the Applicant and the Qualifying Party in this License Application must submit a copy of their government-issued identification with the application.
+• Every individual named in Part 3: Persons in this License Application must submit a legible copy of a government issued photo identification with the application.
 Acceptable forms of identification include a valid driver's license or passport.

 • Complete and submit a License Application Form to the Registrar using one of the following methods: